Custom Events & Functions

 }

-When registering an I/O function for the actor, you can specify a SubobjectName
+When registering an I/O function for an actor, you can specify a SubobjectName

 The SubobjectName

-should be the name of a component (or any other subobject) that is part of the actor.
+should be the name of a component (or any other subobject) that is part of the actor by default.
+Note that this only works for default subobjects!
+Dynamically added components will not work.

 Last updated